vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 588 commits since the previous release, including 274 fixes.
+More than 596 commits since the previous release, including 279 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Fri Apr 23 02:24:47 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sat Apr 24 02:19:37 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER